Managed Endpoints API

 413Request payload size exceeds 10kB.

-502, 503Server errors usually mean that some service is overloaded.
+502, 503Server errors indicating that a service is overloaded.

-• Exposed / Started - Managed Endpoint is active and responds to API requests
+• Exposed / Started: The managed endpoint is active and responds to API requests.

-• Save / not Exposed (Stopped) - Managed endpoint can be edited, but is not available for API requests (returns HTTP 404 status code)
+• Saved / Not exposed (Stopped): The managed endpoint can be edited, but is not available for API requests.
+Returns HTTP 404.

 📘

-After calling the Managed endpoint, a new event will be created.
+After calling the managed endpoint, a new event is created.

 Request parameters

-The Managed endpoint API accepts a params object.
-This object will be parsed and then passed into the Managed endpoint Jinja code, which is available as the params variable.
+The Managed Endpoints API accepts a params object.
+This object is parsed and passed into the managed endpoint Jinja code as the params variable.

-This allows request-specific information to be used in the Jinja template code.
-For example, you could set up the request recommendations from the currently visiting category by passing the category inside the request parameters and then using the category to call the recommendations Jinja accessor.
+This lets you use request-specific information in the Jinja template.
+For example, you can set up recommendations from the currently visited category by passing the category in the request parameters and then using it to call the recommendations Jinja accessor.

 Request example: